genericmethod/java-bitcoin-utxo-explorer/README.md

 # UTXO Explorer

 A tiny API to explore unspent bitcoin transactions

-UTXO Explorer - A tiny API to explore unspent bitcoin transactions Built with Java 8 / Spark Web framework and bitcoinj Tested with Wiremock and Rest-Assured.
+- Built with Java 8 / Spark Web framework and bitcoinj
+- Tested with Wiremock and Rest-Assured.
+- Requires Gradle

 ## Usage